jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 ### 46 Sale and removal of timber and coal from land held for public work
 (1) The Minister may, by notice in the Gazette, authorise the sale and removal of timber or coal on or under any land vested in the Crown for a public work.
 (2) Nothing in subsection (1) shall limit the liability of the Crown for any damage that may be caused by reason of the removal of any such timber or coal.
-(3) Nothing in this section shall derogate from the provisions of the Natural and Built Environment Act 2023.
+(3) Nothing in this section shall derogate from the provisions of the Resource Management Act 1991.

 ### 47 Issue of record of title to land held for public work
 (1) Except as provided in subsection (4), where any land has become vested in the Crown or a local authority under this Act or any former Act relating to public works, the Registrar-General of Land, on the completion of such surveys (if any) as may be necessary, shall at the request of the Minister or local authority issue a record of title for the estate in the land or part of the land specified in the request in the name of the Crown or local authority, as the case may require, and that record of title shall include a reference to the purposes (if any) for which the land is held, and may be subject to any relevant encumbrances or restrictions.